hanzoai/mcp/LLM.md

 - Comprehensive error handling and diagnostics
 - Colorized output for better readability

+## Embedding Providers

+The vector search system includes a pluggable architecture for embedding providers with automatic selection based on environment variables:

+### Available Providers

+1. **VoyageAI** (High Priority)
+   - Models: voyage-large-2
+   - Environment Variables: VOYAGE_API_KEY or CHROMA_VOYAGE_API_KEY
+   - Implemented in: `VoyageAIEmbeddingFunction`

+2. **OpenAI** (Medium Priority)
+   - Models: text-embedding-3-small (default), text-embedding-3-large
+   - Environment Variables: OPENAI_API_KEY or CHROMA_OPENAI_API_KEY
+   - Implemented in: `OpenAIEmbeddingFunction`

+3. **Anthropic** (Low Priority)
+   - Models: claude-3-embedding-1
+   - Environment Variables: ANTHROPIC_API_KEY or CHROMA_ANTHROPIC_API_KEY
+   - Implemented in: `AnthropicEmbeddingFunction`

+4. **SentenceTransformer** (Optional Fallback, No API Key Required)
+   - Models: all-MiniLM-L6-v2
+   - No environment variable required
+   - Requires the optional `sentence-transformers` package
+   - Implemented in: `SentenceTransformerEmbeddingFunction` (ChromaDB built-in)

+### Selection Logic

+The system includes a `get_best_available_embedding_function()` helper that selects the best available embedding provider in this priority order:

+1. VoyageAI (if VOYAGE_API_KEY or CHROMA_VOYAGE_API_KEY is set)
+2. OpenAI (if OPENAI_API_KEY or CHROMA_OPENAI_API_KEY is set)
+3. Anthropic (if ANTHROPIC_API_KEY or CHROMA_ANTHROPIC_API_KEY is set)
+4. SentenceTransformer (optional fallback if no API keys are set and sentence-transformers is installed)

+In `VectorStoreManager.__init__()`, the system attempts to initialize these embedding functions in order and falls back to the next option if initialization fails.

 ## Change History
+- March 28, 2025: Added support for multiple embedding providers (VoyageAI, OpenAI, Anthropic) with automatic selection
 - March 28, 2025: Enhanced Makefile with uv-based Python management, dependency checking, and improved build system
 - March 28, 2025: Added Docker support and improved output formatting
 - March 28, 2025: Added tree-sitter integration for symbol finding, AST exploration, and symbolic search